-Currently, the UK relies on the Data Protection Act 1998, but this will be superseded by the new legislation.
-GDPR introduces tougher penalties for non-compliance and breaches and gives people more control over what companies can do with their data.
+Previously, the UK relied on the Data Protection Act 1998, but has now been superseded by the new legislation.
+GDPR has introduced tougher penalties for non-compliance breaches and gives people more control over what companies do with their data.

-The new regulatory framework of GDPR takes effect on Friday 25th May 2018 and offers all of us the greatest opportunity for business transformation while thinking about the following:
+The new regulatory framework of GDPR took effect on Friday 25th May 2018 and offers all of us the greatest opportunity for business transformation while thinking about the following:

-When GDPR takes effect in May 2018, individuals or businesses that haven’t given direct consent to receive marketing communications cannot receive bulk or promotional emails to sell products and services that Talkwire could offer.
+Now GDPR has taken effect, individuals or businesses that haven’t given direct consent to receive marketing communications cannot receive bulk or promotional emails to sell products and services that Talkwire could offer.
 Consent must be an active, affirmative action by the data subject to ‘opt in’, rather than the passive acceptance under some current models that allow for pre-ticked boxes or opt-outs.
 Talkwire must keep a record of how and when an individual gave consent, and that individual may withdraw their consent whenever they wish and with an ‘unsubscribe’ or ‘opt out’ process in place.

 If we do require any other information from a business or individual that is not listed, we will contact you directly.